• Home

 Put 2 tablespoons of oil in a large skillet and heat it over medium heat.

-Add the diced onion and cook for 2 to 3 minutes, or until it is soft and clear.
+Add the diced onion and cook for 2 to 3 minutes, until translucent, soft, and clear.

-If you’re using green chili, add the ginger-garlic paste and the green chili.
-Sauté for another minute, or until the smell is strong.
+If you’re using gyou’rehili, add the ginger-garlic paste and the green chili, then sauté for another minute, or until the aroma is strong.

 Pro Tip: Let the edges of the onions get a little golden.
 This will make the filling taste sweeter and richer.